StartBootstrap/startbootstrap-clean-blog-jekyll/_drafts/2019-12-05-adam-roberts.md

 Adam Roberts is a software engineer and machine learning researcher at Google Brain, working on music and art generation as part of the [Magenta](https://magenta.tensorflow.org/) project.
 He got his PhD in Computational Biology at UC Berkeley and before joining Google Brain, he worked in the Google Play Music Knowledge team.
-I met Adam at the [ISMIR](https://ismir2019.ewi.tudelft.nl/) conference in November where he was presenting some of the music generation work together with his colleagues from Magenta, and I used this opportunity to ask him a few questions.
+I met Adam at the [ISMIR](https://ismir2019.ewi.tudelft.nl/) conference in November where he was presenting some of the music generation work together with his colleagues from Magenta, and I took this opportunity to ask him a few questions.

 #### This year at ISMIR, we have seen many interesting papers about music generation.
 What are your highlights?